PermafrostDiscoveryGateway/viz-info/05_displaying-the-tiles.md

 	- https://arcticdata.io/catalog/projects/DBO
 	- https://search.dataone.org/portals/mosaic
 	- https://permafrost.arcticdata.io/ (the PDG portal)
 - The tiled data that is created in the pipeline can be displayed in an optional "map" page in portals.
-So far, the map feature is only being used for the PDG portal.
+So far, the map feature is only being used for a few projects, such as the PDG and the Defense Resiliency Platform Against Extreme Cold Weather.

 ### Creating & editing portals
 - Portals can be created & edited in [the portal builder](https://demo.arcticdata.io/edit/portals) in MetacatUI.